 In the case of large breeder/supplier/users, this individual is expected to be a manager who may delegate specific training and supervisory tasks for particular procedures to technicians, health-care professionals or other experts.
 However, even when the tasks are delegated, it is up to the named individual to ensure that the system for ensuring the competence of all personnel engaged in the procedures is adequate and adequately monitored, and that staff knowledge and training is maintained up-to-date.

-If they so wish, breeder/supplier/users may designate more than one training officer (the application form allows for up to three to be named).
+If they so wish, breeder/supplier/users may designate more than one training officer (the application form allows for up to three to be named but additional persons can be included in an appendix).
 In each case the appropriate contact details for each of the training officers should be included in the application.

 In the case of breeders/suppliers/users that do not have their own animal facility, the training officer has the responsibility to ensure that those carrying out procedures, managing projects and euthanising animals have the necessary capacity and competency to do so expertly and professionally.
 The curriculum vitae as it relates to the professional education and training of the training officer(s) should be provided with the application.